TylerOBrien/Rtempi/README.md

 ### Note

-Rtempi expects to be run as seperate instances on unique domains for each app in the `src/app` directory.
+Rtempi expects to be run as separate instances on unique domains for each app in the `src/app` directory.

 ### Setup